 It’s not as easy as sending a resume.
 You have to follow specific requirements.
 This makes the whole process very rigid, or as my German husband says, “efficient”.
 Since I used to be a Quality Assurance Manager, here is my Standard Operating Procedure for applying to a job in Germany.
 Deviate from these rules at your own peril.

 1. Get an application photo (das Bewerbungsfoto)

 Yes, Germans are superficial, so you need to include a photo with your resume.
 And not just any photo, but one specifically for job applications, following a specific size and style.
-Go to a professional studio dressed as you would be when attending an interview.
-Paste the photo to the upper right side of the resume.
+Go to a professional studio dressed as you would to a job interview.
+Paste the photo on the upper right side of the resume.

 2. Include your personal data

 Not only do you need to include your name, address, and contact information, but also your place of birth, nationality, and marital status.
 In some cases, you should even include the number of children you have (yes, Germans are nosy, too).

 3. Organize your information in reverse chronological order

 List your work experience in outline form with no time gaps.
 Be concise and brief: no wordy, descriptive passages about your achievements.
 German efficiency means getting to the point.
 Keep the resume under two pages.

 It’s not an official document until it is signed and dated.